Skip to main content

 Resident retention idea #4: Improve maintenance services & response times

 It makes sense.
 One of the top reasons people rent is because they want maintenance-free living.
 But just because repairs aren’t their responsibility doesn’t mean that it’s always a smooth experience for residents.
 Even if you ultimately fix things that are broken, there are still several touchpoints that can frustrate residents.
-Implementing resident retention ideas that improve the maintenance services and processes are sure to boost your retention rate.

 Make it easy to submit a work order